microsoft/kernel-memory/README.md

 > var answer2 = await memory.AskAsync("what's the project timeline?", filter: new MemoryFilter().ByTag("user", "Blake"));
 > ```

-The code leverages the default documents ingestion pipeline:
+The example leverages the default documents ingestion pipeline:

 1. Extract text: recognize the file format and extract the information
 2. Partition the text in small chunks, to optimize search